rexyim/notes/Cross-Site Request Forgery (CSRF).md

 ># Cross-Site Request Forgery (CSRF)

-> Some times when i am reading a technical article or trying to understand a technical concept, i always which someone could explain to me like i am a 5 year old.
+> Some times when i am reading a technical article or trying to understand a technical concept, i always wish if someone could explain to me like i am a 5 year old.
 >So in the same spirit i am going to try explain CSRF like am explaining to a 5 year old.

 > Imagine that i am a regular customer to a candy store and the entry to the candy store can only be granted if you know the secret phrase that you need to tell the guard of the candy store.